When is the BEST Time to Visit Moraine Lake?

 Moraine Lake in October

 October is the last month you can visit Moraine Lake until next year.
-Visitors who wish to see the fabulous lake and ten peaks should plan to arrive sometime before Canadian Thanksgiving.
-Around mid-October, Moraine Lake access road will close for the season.
-Exact dates vary depending on the year and snowfall, but typically, the last day that Moraine Lake Road is open to vehicles in Canadian Thanksgiving.
+Visitors who wish to see the fabulous lake and Ten Peaks should plan to arrive sometime before Canadian Thanksgiving.
+Around mid-October, Moraine Lake Road will close for the season.
+Exact dates vary depending on the year and snowfall, but typically, the last day that Moraine Lake Road is open to vehicles is Canadian Thanksgiving.

 Expect Moraine Lake to be cold in October.
 You’ll probably see some snow and ice, and the lake may not be as blue or full as you are expecting.
 Still, it’s an awesome time to visit Lake Moraine – just dress warm!